🏍️ ATV · UTV · Dirt Bike · Side-by-Side

 ⛽ Fuel

-Fill up in Jamestown before heading to either system.
-The nearest gas to Brimstone is Oneida (~10 min from Brimstone HQ).
-The nearest gas to Bandy Creek (BSF) is also Oneida.
-Neither trailhead has gas.
+Fill up in Jamestown before heading out.
+Nearest gas to Brimstone is Oneida (~10 min from HQ).
 On-site fuel is available at Brimstone HQ — but bring a spare can for all-day trail rides regardless.

 🍳 Before You Ride

 West End Cafe — 306 Central Ave W, Jamestown.
 Best breakfast in the county.
-Open 6am–3pm Mon–Fri, 6am–1pm Sat.
-Country fried steak, biscuits and gravy, homemade pie.
+6am–3pm Mon–Fri, 6am–1pm Sat.
+Country fried steak, biscuits and gravy.
 Plan your departure around it.
 Hometown Cafe and Dairy Mart for quick exits.

 🍺 After the Ride

 Sawbriar Brewing — 2965 S York Hwy, Jamestown.
-Wood-fired pizza, Tennessee craft beer, decent bourbon list.
+Wood-fired pizza, Tennessee craft beer, bourbon.
 Live music Saturdays.
-The single best after-ride option in the county.
-Garcia’s Mexican and El Azul (open until 10pm) for volume after a hard day.
-Full dining guide: gofentress.com/restaurants-dining
+Best after-ride option in the county.
+(Note: verify current address — may share the S York Hwy corridor with Highland Manor Winery) Garcia’s Mexican and El Azul (open until 10pm) for volume after a hard day.
+Full guide: gofentress.com/restaurants-dining

 Multi-Day Strategy